jlmelville/uwot/docs/umap-for-tsne.md

       collapsed: false
 ---

-This is part of the documentation for [UWOT](https://github.com/jlmelville/uwot).
+This is part of the documentation for [uwot](https://github.com/jlmelville/uwot).

-The [UMAP paper](https://arxiv.org/abs/1802.03426) does not go into much implementation detail.
+*January 1 2020:* I used to say that "the
+[UMAP paper](https://arxiv.org/abs/1802.03426v1) does not go into much implementation detail."
+That was true of the first version of the paper, but the [second version](https://arxiv.org/abs/1802.03426v2) adds an appendix that covers most of the material here.
+This is no coincidence, as I was added as a co-author, and this was my main contribution.

 If you are coming to UMAP from t-SNE and don't know much about topology or fuzzy sets (and I certainly don't), you may find yourself hankering for some insight into how UMAP achieves its results and what connection there is with t-SNE and related methods.

 Here are some details I have taken from scouring the [Python source code](https://github.com/lmcinnes/umap) and